 August 6-19, 2017

-The Harvard-China Project and Environmental Science and Public Policy Program will provide full scholarships for up to 20 Harvard undergraduates to participate in the Tsinghua University School of Environment summer program from August 6 to August 19, 2017 in Beijing, China.
+The Harvard-China Project and Environmental Science and Public Policy Program will provide full scholarships for thirty Harvard undergraduates to participate in the Tsinghua University School of Environment summer program from August 6 to August 19, 2017, in Beijing, China.
+This two-week intensive, non-credit summer program on China’s environmental challenges is hosted by Tsinghua University School of Environment and extensively shaped and co-organized by the Harvard-China Project.
+The thirty Harvard undergraduates will be joined by eighty other students from China and other countries in the program.

 The program offers participating students a unique chance to explore various environmental and climate change issues in China, including clean energy, air pollution, waste water management, and urban sustainability, through: site visits to clean tech companies, water and power facilities, and a government climate institute; guest talks by local environmental actors; and academic lectures and discussions led by Tsinghua and Harvard faculty.